Gather the Parts

 P13: Right Servo

-- Plug the encoders into these servo ports, making sure the white or yellow signal line connects to the port's I/O pin - closest to the top of the breadboard.
+- Plug the encoders into these servo ports, making sure the white or yellow signal line connects to the port's I/O pin, right by the P14 & P15 labels near the edge of the PCB.

 P14: Left Encoder